Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 'Acquisitions' is the section of the Library responsible for the acquisition of, and subscription to books, serials and databases for the Library.
 Acquisition can be by purchase, legal deposit, and through donation.
 The section is responsible for the administration of Library materials funds, and the ordering of books and serials in all formats.

-Library materials budgets are managed by 'Library Representatives' within academic Colleges, Schools and Departments.
-All proposals for new material must be channeled to the Library via the Library Representative.
-There are two e-Proposal forms: the first is for Academic Staff - these proposals go first to the relevant Library Representative for ratification.
-The second form is for Library Reps to send proposals directly to Acquisitions.
+'Library Representatives' within academic Colleges, Schools and Departments assist the Library in managing book budgets.
+All proposals for new material must be channelled to the Library via the Library Representative.
+Please use the e-Proposal form if you would like to suggest new books and eBooks for the Library.
+These proposals go to the relevant Library Representative for ratification.

 Once an eBook has been purchased, it is added to the Library catalogue.
 Examples:

 In the majority of cases, the timeframe is:

 The staff in Acquisitions contact vendors on a regular basis to claim any material not received within these timeframes.

 There are a number of stages between the time a book is proposed through to its availability on the Library shelves.
 These are indicated on the catalogue.

 1. When a book is placed on order this is indicated on the catalogue as follows:

 1 copy ordered for Boole Library on 21-12-2016

 2. When the book has been received and invoiced in Acquisitions it is passed to the Cataloguing Section and indicated as follows: